A-JMinor/Automated-Life-Cycle-Assessment-of-Aspen-Plus-Simulations-using-Python/README.md

 4. Define discrete and continuous parameters for scenario and sensitivity analyses, and
 5. Run the LCA using **Brightway2** and **lca-algebraic**, including parameter analysis, discrete/continuous choices, and Monte Carlo uncertainty propagation.

-This codebase extends the **automation strategy developed in our Nylon-6 → caprolactam LCA study**, providing a **compact, reproducible exemplar** for others to learn, adapt, and extend toward their own process assessments.
+This codebase provides a compact, reproducible exemplar for others to learn, adapt, and extend toward their own process assessments.

 ---